JacksiroKe/app_prompter/README.md

   if (appPrompter.shouldOpenDialog) {
     appPrompter.showPromptDialog(
       context,
-      title: 'Prompter this app', // The dialog title.
+      title: 'Just a Minute', // The dialog title.
-      message: 'If you like this app, please take a little bit of your time to review it !\nIt really helps us and it shouldn\'t take you more than one minute.', // The dialog message.
+      message: 'Since this app is ad free would you mind donate to support its development', // The dialog message.
-      rateButton: 'RATE', // The dialog "rate" button text.
+      actionButton: 'DONATE', // The dialog "action" button text.
       noButton: 'NO THANKS', // The dialog "no" button text.
       laterButton: 'MAYBE LATER', // The dialog "later" button text.
       listener: (button) { // The button click listener (useful if you want to cancel the click event). switch(button) {
-          case AppPrompterDialogButton.rate:
+          case AppPrompterDialogButton.action:
-            print('Clicked on "Prompter".');
+            print('Clicked on "Donate".');
             break;
           case AppPrompterDialogButton.later:
             print('Clicked on "Later".');